XDpartypooper/TeamSprintProject/README.md

 Added search function for Authors to search their papers and bug fixes-Roy 1/11/22

-added submit TXT.file fuction and download txt function for Author -Roy 3/11/22
+added submit TXT.file fuction for submit paper and download txt function for Author -Roy 3/11/22

+added submit TXT.file fuction for update paper for author and download txt function for Reviewer -Roy 3/11/22